birchill/10ten-ja-reader/README.md

 source files to associating stack traces from error reports.)

 The above builds the package for **Firefox**.
-Use `yarn package:chrome` to build the Chrome package, or `yarn package:edge` for Edge.
+Use `yarn package:chrome` to build the Chrome package, `yarn package:edge` for Edge, `yarn package:safari` for Safari, or `yarn package:thunderbird` for Thunderbird.

 **Note:** For versions prior to and including 0.5.5 `yarn install` will try to install `husky` but fail so you will need to run `yarn install --ignore-scripts`.